Office of the General Counsel Summer Intern Program

 Please do NOT mail a hard-copy of your application.
 All mail received at the NRC is processed through security staff before being distributed, which causes an unnecessary delay in our application review process.

-May I submit my application prior to the application acceptance date?
+May I submit my application prior to the open period/application acceptance dates?

 In order to ensure you receive full consideration for the appropriate summer term, you may only apply during the posted open application acceptance period.
 Open and close dates for application acceptance will be posted at the top of this webpage.
-If you submit your application prior to this time period, you will not be considered for a summer internship position.
 Also, because we receive an influx of applications closer to the closing date which may delay the review of your application, we recommend that you apply sooner rather than later.

 I will be in the Washington, D.C. area during a specific timeframe.
 May I request an in-person interview at the NRC Headquarters?